janhq/cortex.cpp/README.md

 # 1. Start the Cortex.cpp server (The server is running at localhost:3928)
 cortex start

-# 2. Start a model
+# 2. Start and chat with the model
 cortex run <model_id>:[engine_name]

 # 3. Stop a model